Chart Color Schemes

 Cultural Diversity

 Malak-Marrara was found to be more culturally diverse than most local markets, with 28.3% of its population born overseas and 25.6% speaking a language other than English at home.
-Christianity is the predominant religion in Malak-Marrara, comprising 51.2% of its population.
-Buddhism is notably overrepresented, making up 3.2% compared to the regional average of 4.1%.
+Christianity is the dominant religion in Malak-Marrara, comprising 51.2% of people.
+However, Buddhism is overrepresented compared to Greater Darwin, making up 3.2% versus 4.1%.

 Frequently Asked Questions - Diversity